facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 `index.js` is the starting point for React Native applications, and it is always required.
 It can be a small file that `import`s other file that are part of your React Native component or application, or it can contain all the code that is needed for it.

-Our `index.js` should look as follows (here the [Community template file as reference](https://github.com/react-native-community/template/blob/0.78-stable/template/index.js)):
+Our `index.js` should look as follows (here the <RNTemplateRepoLink href="template/index.js">Community template file as reference</RNTemplateRepoLink>):

 ```js
 import {AppRegistry} from 'react-native';